Rajnagar, Seraikela Kharsawan: Area overview

 The area shown in the map has been described as "part of the southern fringe of the Chotanagpur plateau and is a hilly upland tract".
 75.7% of the population lives in the rural areas and 24.3% lives in the urban areas.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Civic administration

 There is a police station at Rajnagar.

-The headquarters of Gobindpur CD block are located at Rajnagar village.
+The headquarters of Gobindpur CD block are located at Rajnagar town.

 Demographics

 According to the 2011 Census of India, Rajnagar had a total population of 1,806, of which 900 (50%) were males and 906 (50%) were females.
 Population in the age range 0–6 years was 222.
 The total number of literate persons in Rajnagar was 1,106 (69.82% of the population over 6 years).